Limiters + HA results in hangs on secondary

 crash report attached

 #20 Updated by Bernardo Pádua over 1 year ago

 This is also happening to me.
 I though the issue with the limiters was fixed in 2.2.2 and 2.2.3, so I posted a duplicate ticket on #4823.
 But I've now disabled my limiters and saw that the backup/secondary firewall stopped crashing.

 I'm posting my crash dumps (two different times the backup crashed) here in case they are of any help.

-#22 Updated by James Starowitz about 1 year ago
+#22 Updated by James Starowitz over 1 year ago

 lastnight rolled out our 2.2.5 units using c2758s in HA, the units worked fine in a test lab, although once i put it into production the backup router would hang to the point that it could not access the webui, the hang occurs nearly every 5-10minutes, the backup router reboots and then crashs again soon after.

 i disabled "state sync" on both the master and the backup and it stopped crashing.

 because we use limiters per source ip each client ip has its own limit, as a result the HFSC work around cant really do what im doing with limiters